Home Security Tools for Seniors Living Alone

 Most home security systems offer a feature that allows you to remotely control your home security system.
-This feature is accessible through an app by using your smart phone or tablet.
+This feature is accessible through an app by using your smartphone or tablet.
 This is a great feature for those who want to check the status of their senior family member’s system and receive alerts when an alarm or event triggers.

 With smart video doorbells, seniors can answer their front door remotely via a tablet or smartphone to ensure visitors don’t know they are home alone.
-Family members of seniors can also use this feature to ensure the safety of their loved one.
+Family members of seniors can also use this feature to ensure the safety of their loved ones.

-It's a scenario that can be more frightening and dismaying for an elderly individual than anyone else: a pipe burst or a water heater leaks, causing damaging flooding that can go on for hours while they are away or asleep.
+It’s a scenario that can be more frightening and dismaying for an elderly individual than anyone else: a pipe bursts or a water heater leaks, causing damaging flooding that can go on for hours while they are away or asleep.

 Environmental monitoring can alert seniors of the problem right away no matter where they are.
 The longer a leak goes unfixed, the more likely structural damage will occur.
 By getting the news right away, seniors and their families can avoid expensive and inconvenient repairs.